numfocus/DISCOVER-Cookbook/organizing-committee.md

 ✅ The organizing committee itself should reflect the diversity you want to create in your conference!
 Prioritizing diversity starts with you.

-Conference chairs and lead organizers should take special care to recruit an organizing committee the reflects the diversity of the event you aspire to create.
+Conference chairs and lead organizers should take special care to recruit an organizing committee that reflects the diversity of the event you aspire to create.

 **Further Reading:**